hassanmehmoodbaig/Data-Analysis-using-Excel/2023-2024 NBA Player Stats.md

 - Pivot tables for comparative analysis
 - Dashboards to provide an interactive overview of the data

-Here are some questions we will be answering using this dataset.
+**Here are some questions we will be answering using this dataset:**

-*1. Visualize the distribution of players by team*
+1. Visualize the distribution of players by team.

-*2. Show the distribution of player positions (POS)*
+2. Show the distribution of player positions (POS).

-*3. Compare the average of PPG, RPG, APG across different teams*
+3. Compare the average of PPG, RPG, APG across different teams.

-*4. Visualize the relation of PPG and Minutes Per Game (MPG)*
+4. Visualize the relationship between PPG and Minutes Per Game (MPG).

 ### Step 5: Advanced Data Analysis
 Finally, we will dive deeper into advanced analytical techniques, such as:
 - Regression analysis to predict player performance
 - Clustering to group similar players or teams
 - Time series analysis to observe performance trends over the playoff period

+**Here are some questions we will be answering using this dataset:**

+1. Calculate the average Offensive Rating (ORtg) and Defensive Rating (DRtg) for each team.
+2. Analyze the impact of a player's age on performance metrics (PPG, RPG, APG).
+3. Identify players with the highest combined performance metrics (Points + Rebounds + Assists).
+4. Determine the top player in each position (Guard, Forward, Center) based on PPG.

 I did all these steps on a spreadsheet, you can also view it